vaish567/Contact-List/README.md

 ### Frontend (React)

 The frontend provides a user interface to view, create, update, and delete contacts.
+Ant Design is used for styling components.

 #### Components